 In this trip, Trump has slammed the door in Iran’s face.
 It may further the interests of the oligarchs connected to the Trump White House.
 But it makes no sense in terms of US interests in the region.
 We should not be surprised if Iran gets closer to Russia and the Ruskies extend their influence in the Middle East as a result.
 I am not suggesting that this is a certainty.
 Russia has so far pursued defensive and limited aims—basically shoring up the Assad regime.
 But that is no guarantee that the Kremlin will not exploit this opening.

-There was something deeply shameful about Trump declaring Iran to be threat to peace while standing in the heart of terror finance.
-Claims that Iran is a sponsor of terror are entirely bogus.
-They are based on Iranian patronage of Hezbollah and Hamas, which for all their Islamic rhetoric are nationalist resistance groups; not Islamic terrorists.
+There was something deeply shameful about Trump declaring Iran to be a sponsor of terror whilst standing in the heart of terror finance; entirely bogus claims based on Iranian patronage of Hezbollah and Hamas, which for all their Islamic rhetoric are nationalist resistance groups; not Islamic terrorists.
 Islamic terrorists, like the one who murdered young kids in Manchester this week, are without a single exception salafi jihadists who are bankrolled by financiers in the permissive jurisdictions of the gulf oil monarchies that Trump just declared his eternal love for.
 In fact, Iran is the one Muslim power that is guaranteed to be an ally against salafi jihadism.
 If the United States was serious about tackling salafi jihadism, the place to start is to put the oil monarchies is a financial straightjacket—all financial flows out of the gulf ought to monitored by a terror finance task force set up by Western intelligence agencies.

 It’s too easy to blame the Trump administration for following policies that are so manifestly against the US and Western interest.
 The truth is that the blame lies on a broad swath of the foreign policy community—including Democrats.
 Somehow the debacles of the Bush administration have failed to kill the rogue states doctrine that is at the root of America’s failed foreign policy.